CPQ makes every dollar count in high-tech and medical-device manufacturing and selling.

 While this is wonderful in terms of providing specific solutions to specific problems, it also presents challenges to those who manufacturer and sell these products.

-No Room for Error in the Medical and High-Tech Quote-to-Order Process
+No Room for Error in the Medical Device Quote-to-Order Process

 Specialty implies precision as a prerequisite for success.
 It also implies a smaller market, which means there are more competitive forces in play during a buy cycle.
 This exerts downward pressure on prices and margins.
 The regulatory burden, especially in the medical arena, is higher, and the need for quality is an essential element for any successful offering.

 CPQ can help manufacturers and Sales address these challenges.
 Here’s how.